-2013-2014 Common Reader
+2014-2015 Common Reader

 What is a "common reader"?

 A common reader is a book that is assigned to all first-year students to read before they arrive on campus.
 The purpose of a common reader is to create a connection among all new students.
-A university is essentially a learning community, and the first-year reader is the one assignment you will have in common with other new students.
-When students, regardless major area of study, read a common text a shared learning experience is possible.
+A University is essentially a learning community and the first-year reader is the one assignment you will have in common with other new students.
+When students, regardless major area of study, read a common text, a shared learning experience is possible.
 A common reading allows various experiences, reactions, and perspectives to be exchanged and discussed.
-All first-year students are expected to read this book before arriving for Fall term classes.
+All first-year students are expected to read this book before arriving for fall term classes.

-The common reader was selected by the General Education Curriculum Committee, a 14-member group of faculty who teach the core courses (writing, theology, philosophy, literature, fine arts, history, sociology, political science, math, and science) that are required for every undergraduate program.
+The common reader was selected by the General Education Curriculum Committee, a 16-member group of faculty who teach the core courses (writing, theology, philosophy, literature, fine arts, history, sociology, political science, math, and science) that are required for every undergraduate program.

 How will it be used?

-All first-year students are expected to read this book before they arrive for Fall term classes.
-Many first-year classes will use the book as part of one or more assignments.
+All first-year students are expected to read this book before they arrive for fall term classes.
+Many first year classes will use the book as part of one or more assignments.

 A mini-conference is planned for the fall semester and attending conference sessions and relating the information to the reader may be required or optional assignments for many classes.
 Instructors may require attendance to the conference as part of a class assignment.

 Available at most retail outlets and soon at the Barry Bookstore.